 Before You Start

 5. Start the FAFSA at studentaid.gov.
 That is the only official site.
 If a URL is asking you for a credit card to file the FAFSA, close the tab.
+I have seen the look-alike sites and they are convincing.

 The CSS Profile

-Know If You Actually Need It
+Do You Actually Need It?

 Filing the FAFSA

-The Mechanics That Trip Families Up
+The Mechanics That Tripped Me Up

 11. You can list up to 20 colleges on the current FAFSA.
 If your student is applying to more, studentaid.gov explains how to add additional schools after processing.